DanielBilxes/AirLight/README.md

 Dashboard: Prioritizes the current status color and immediate health recommendations.
 ![value_canvas](./01-context/Mockupv2User/Dashboardusernuevo.png)

 Map: Interactive touch interface to check air quality in specific neighborhoods.
+Includes a ***Community Reporting*** feature, allowing users to flag malfunctioning sensors directly from the location details card.
 ![value_canvas](./01-context/Mockupv2User/Mapareport.png)

 Local News Hub: A dedicated tab in the bottom navigation bar.
 Instead of cramping snippets into the Dashboard, this full-screen view allows users to browse detailed articles, environmental updates, and official announcements comfortably using a card-style layout.